fcamachos/KOMedia/README.md

 #### Runing the script

-Now everything is ready, just double click on the **update.sh** file and it will begin to update your system.
+Now everything is ready, just double click on the **KOMedia.sh** file and it will ask you to select a directory where to start a deep search.
+You can select only to tag your pictures or move them o a new directory named 'KOMedia' in the directory you selected.

 #### Making it even more beautiful